The Essence™ Vocabulary is available on the following products:

 Essence is an AAC language program that is specifically designed for literate individuals who want a speech-generating device based primarily on spelling.
 In addition to spelling, Essence also offers word prediction, abbreviation expansion, and pre-stored words, phrases, and sentences for quick access.
 Additional features include e-mail capability, operating IR devices, browsing the web, and listening to music.
 With excellent quality speech output and a variety of voices, communication is easily understood by both the client and the caregiver.

 The Essence Initial Set Up and Training Questionnaire is a three-page worksheet designed to assist a soon-to-be Essence user in preparing to customize their new device to meet their communication and computer access needs.

 Do I need a clinician to assist me with Essence?

 The guidance of a speech-language pathologist (SLP) is critical in assessing the status of communication and the need for AAC.
 Assistance may be available in conjunction with an evaluation team such as those knowledgeable in ALS or MD.
-If team services are not available, contacting a local SLP with expertise in augmentative communication is appropriate.
+If team services are not available, contact a local SLP with expertise in augmentative communication.
 The SLP can work with the individual and family to help identify which AAC device will best address the individual’s needs and determine the most useful techniques.
-The SLP also can help to address changes in communication that occur over time.
+The SLP also can help address changes in communication that occur over time.

 How do I find a local clinician?